mirandatatiana/NewReactMovieApp/README.md

 Clicking on a movie card navigates to a detail page.
 Display comprehensive information about the selected movie, including its synopsis.
 Fetch Data from TMDb API
-Implement React Router for navigation between movie list and detail pages.
+Implement React Router for navigation between movie lists and detail pages.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With

 This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
+Leave any add-ons/plugins for the acknowledgments section.
 Here are a few examples.

 * [![React][React.js]][React-url]
 * [![Taildwindcss][Taildwindcss.com]][Taildwindcss-url]